+The Indianapolis Business Journal acknowledged Penny Davis’s current and lifetime accomplishments, including rebuilding the reputation of Morning Light’s Abbie Hunt Bryce Home, when the IBJ recognized her as one of its Health Care Heroes in March of 2019!
 A retired health care executive.
-A published author, journalist, lecturer and mentor with Masters Degrees in Business and Leadership, and in Wellness Management.
-Those are just some of the special qualities that define Penny Davis, Provider Relations Specialist for Morning Light’s Abbie Hunt Bryce Home.
-Penny is the prime relationship builder with referral sources, so Morning Light can better serve common patients.
-A current hospice volunteer, Penny retired a few years ago as an Area Vice President, Business Development for Amedisys Home Health.
-In that position she covered six states and eighteen agencies.
+Penny is also a published author, journalist, lecturer and mentor with Masters Degrees in Business and Leadership, and in Wellness Management.
+Penny is the prime relationship builder with referral sources so Morning Light can better serve common patients.
+Under her efforts use of the Home rose from 20-50% most months to achieving more than 80% occupancy by the end of 2018.
+Before coming to Morning Light in 2016 Penny had retired as an Area Vice President, Business Development for Amedisys Home Health.
 In 2013 she published “PJs, Pearls, and Fishing Poles,” which documented life lessons and the importance of time, honoring hospice patients, families and interdisciplinary teams.
-Penny also serves as a Board member of the Indiana Palliative Care Organization.
-She can be reached at email@example.com.
+Penny has also served as a Board member of the Indiana Palliative Care Organization.
+She can be reached at firstname.lastname@example.org.

 Alice Wilson, Pennwood Place Property Manager